Kubernetes for Small Teams: When K8s Makes Sense

 Platform-as-a-service providers like Fly.io and Render abstract the container orchestration entirely while providing many of the same benefits.
 They offer easy scaling without manual configuration, straightforward deployments, managed SSL certificates, and built-in monitoring.
 These platforms handle the operational complexity so you can focus on building your application.

 For teams considering multi-container setups, understanding Docker Compose configuration patterns helps whether you stay with Compose or eventually move to Kubernetes.
 The concepts of networking, volumes, and service dependencies apply in both environments.
+If you want to explore Docker Compose multi-container setups, there are practical patterns that transfer directly to more complex orchestration when your needs grow.

 When Small Teams Genuinely Benefit from Kubernetes